tytydraco/yessleep/out/John_Was_Here.md

 Then he starts to scream.

 The lake begins to boil.
 It burns so quickly that the shoreline evaporates.
 Lightning cracks in the distance.
 The night is alive.
 Shadows race down from the hilltop and rip at the earth with hoofed feet.
 Their eyes are all rotted.
 Their teeth are like knives.
 They’re on us.
-Razor claws rip up my sweatshirt.
+Razor claws tear up my sweatshirt.
 Blood bursts from the holes like a sprinkler.
-I’m suddenly tired.
-So tired.
+A rush of adrenaline hits and I want to fight.
+But I’m suddenly tired.
 I can’t open my eyes.
-I can’t scream.
+I can’t hear.
+I don’t want to die.
+Not yet.
+Not here.

 A single gunshot rings out.

-Then as if somebody turns on the sink faucet, it starts to rain.
+Then, as if somebody turns on the sink faucet, it starts to rain.

 Water overtakes the banks.
 The lake fills up like a bathtub.
 The boat drifts back to shore.
 Jeff gets up to check.
 The rest of us don’t need to see.
 We know.